brtheo/ServerWebComponent-htmx-lit-bun-elysia/README.md

 ```

 ### Post request
-To do a post request, basically sending data from the front to the back, just pass any object you want to be sent as a parameter of the method corresponding to the `WiredEvent` type you've chose.
+To do a post request, just pass any object you want to be sent, as a parameter of the method corresponding to the `WiredEvent` type you've chose.
 ```typescript
 @serverComponent('blog-article', ['post:fetchblogpost:post'])
 export class BlogArticle extends SWC<{
   fetchblogpost: (params: TPostProps) => void }>(LitElement) {
 ```
-In this example, we've defined our `WiredEvent` to be `fetchblogpost`, meaning a method of the same name, sending an event of the same name will be accecible on the class `BlogArticle`
+In this example, we've defined our `WiredEvent` to be `fetchblogpost`, meaning that a method of the same name will be sending an event of the same name will be accecible on the class `BlogArticle`.
 The parameters you pass to the `fetchblogpost()` method will be sent to the server over custom headers utilizing `htmx:configRequest` `customEvent`.
-On the server, those parameters will be workable with in an exported method, again of the same name of the initial `WiredEvent` thing, in a `blog-article.props.ts` file.
+On the server, those parameters will be workable with in an exported method, again of the same name of the initial `WiredEvent` , in a `blog-article.props.ts` file.
 And it's typesafe from client to server.
 ```typescript
 export const fetchblogpost = async(ctx: Context) => {